This is a video to show how your tortoise should be boxed to go into the fridge for hibernation.

-YOU WILL NOT HIBERNATE THE TORTOISE WITHIN THE FIRST 12 MONTHS OF OWNERSHIP REGARDLESS OF THE TORTOISES AGE!!!!!!!
+*DO NOT HIBERNATE YOUR TORTOISE WITHIN THE FIRST 12 MONTHS OF OWNERSHIP, REGARDLESS OF AGE!*

-Most tortoises that hibernate do so for health reasons.
-So missing lots of hibernations will adversely affect the tortoise’s health and life span.
+The breeds of tortoise that hibernate do so for health reasons.
+Irregular hibernation will adversely affect the tortoise’s health and lifespan.

-The positives of hibernation far out way the negatives!
+The positives of hibernation far outweigh the negatives!

-2) Incorrect hibernation temperature i.e. above 10dc or below 0
+- Incorrect hibernation temperature i.e. above 10°c or below 0°c

-Completely starve the tortoise prior to the hibernation period.
-The starvation period should be
+You need to completely stave the tortoise prior to the hibernation period.
+The starvation period should be;

-7 days for a tortoise up to 1 year old.
+7 days for tortoises up to 1 year old

 If your tortoise is kept outside don’t worry as you will find that the tortoise will naturally start to eat less as the weather gets colder.

-Whilst going through the starvation the tortoise must have a full bladder.
-We would recommend daily bathing throughout the wind down period, this will make sure the tortoise is nicely hydrated.
+Whilst going through the starvation period the tortoise must have a full bladder.
+We recommend daily bathing throughout the wind down process; this will ensure that the tortoise is nicely hydrated.

-Now that your tortoise has an empty gut and a full bladder, you need to be sure that you hibernate the tortoise in the right place.
-Where your tortoise isn’t going to freeze but is not going to wake up early due to warm weather!
+When your tortoise has an empty gut and a full bladder you need to be sure that you hibernate the tortoise in the right location – where your tortoise isn’t going to freeze but is also not going to wake up early due to warm weather.

-The perfect temperature for hibernating is between 3-7oC constantly.
+The perfect temperature for hibernating is between 3-7°c constantly.

 We strongly suggest the fridge method for hibernation.
-We find this method to be the safest and most effective method available.
-A domestic fridge temperature is around 5dc and as long as the fridge door is opened for several seconds daily it will ensure enough air supply.
+We find this to be the safest and most effective method available.
+A domestic fridge temperature is around 5°c and opening the door for a few seconds daily will ensure adequate air supply.

-Another method to use is a brick garage, but you must be on guard about temperature as you have less control over the temperatures.
+Brick garages can also be used, but you must be on guard as you have less control over the outdoor temperatures.

 1 year = 3 weeks